xakur/soppusite/about.md

 <p style="text-align:center;font-size:14px;"><i>– Michel De Montaigne –</i></p>
 ---

 **Slice of Power** is here to provide emotional suppport to every unique individual who has chosen to visit this site.
-We aim to inspire every indvidual to be their own independent healer, through promoting self-love and self-healing.
+We aim to inspire every inidvidual to be their own independent healer, through promoting self-love and self-healing.

 Power comes from within you.